laravel/cashier-paddle/.github/CONTRIBUTING.md

 The Laravel contributing guide can be found in the [Laravel documentation](https://laravel.com/docs/contributions).

-## Running Paddle's Tests
+## Running Cashier Paddle's Tests

-You will need to set some environment variables in a custom `phpunit.xml` file in order to run the Paddle tests.
+You will need to set some environment variables in a custom `phpunit.xml` file in order to run the Cashier Paddle tests.

 Copy the default file using `cp phpunit.xml.dist phpunit.xml` and add the following lines below the `DB_CONNECTION` environment variable in your new `phpunit.xml` file: